aftersomemath/aftersomemath.github.io/_pages/teaching.md

 description: You are probably wondering why an undergrad has a teaching page.
 ---

 One day, I would like to teach.
-This page is a reminder of that and one day it might contain course listings.
+This page is a reminder of that.
+One day it may contain course listings.

 <div class="img">
     <img class="col three" src="{{ site.baseurl }}/assets/img/teacher_pic.jpg">